wttech/acm/README.md

 </p>
 -->

-Tool for providing sample data for AEM applications in a simple and flexible way.
+Tool for migrating content and managing permissions for AEM applications in a simple and flexible way.

 Simply [install](#installation) ready-to-use CRX package on AEM instance and start migrating!